A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Proposed Method

-\textbf{Multi-Objects Segmentation} Multi-object segmentation is the segmentation process to extract multiple objects in an image.
-This is especially useful in medical imaging.
-Segmenting each individual object by different networks is time-consuming and highly costly.
-Although pixel-wise segmentation networks for multi-object segmentation are available in the literature \cite{gibson2018automatic}, such a task has rarely been explored by deformable models.
-Our proposed TPSN can be naturally applied for multi-object segmentation.
-For single-object segmentation, the output of the encoder-decoder module is $3$ channels (for 3D volume images).
-For segmenting $q$ objects, the output should be a channel number of $3q$.
-Each group of $3$ channels is used to give the deformation map to deform the associated template to segment the corresponding class of objects in the image.
+Multi-object segmentation is a process that involves the extraction of multiple objects from an image.
+This technique has found important applications in medical imaging, where the detection and segmentation of multiple anatomical structures can be vital for diagnosis and treatment planning.
+However, segmenting each individual object using different networks can be both time-consuming and highly costly.
+While pixel-wise segmentation networks for multi-object segmentation are available in the literature \cite{gibson2018automatic}, the use of deformable models for this task has been relatively unexplored.
+Our proposed framework can be naturally applied for multi-object segmentation.
+For single-object segmentation, the output of the encoder-decoder module is typically two or three channels, depending on the dimension of the image.
+However, for segmenting multiple objects, the number of channels in the output of the TPSN is designed to be $2q$ or $3q$, where $q$ is the number of objects to be segmented.
+Each group of three channels is then used to give the deformation map necessary to deform the associated template, shown with different colors in the template mask in Figure \ref{fig:framework}.
+The deformation map is then fed into the Beltrami Adjustment Module to guarantee the bijectivity and is further used to segment the corresponding class of objects in the image.